Connect with us

 Kentucky posted its best performance of the season in its first win over a ranked opponent with a dominant 107-79 win over Tennessee.

-Freshman TyTy Washington Jr. scored a career-high 28 points, Sahvir Wheeler returned from injury to add 21 points and No. 18 shot a season-high 68% percent to blow out No. 22 107-79 on Saturday.
+Freshman TyTy Washington Jr. scored a career-high 28 points, Sahvir Wheeler returned from injury to add 21 points and No. 18 Kentucky shot a season-high 68% percent to blow out No. 22 Tennessee 107-79 on Saturday.

 Hall led the program to its fourth national championship in 1978.
 He was close with current Kentucky coach John Calipari, who paid tribute to his friend and mentor by gripping a rolled-up program and starting in a 1-3-1 defense against their border rivals.